justtheimpaler/canary/README.md

 ```

 In this example we specified all the optional properties for the first root folder.
 The second one, on the other hand, uses the default settings.

+> [!TIP]
+> Note that the second and third paths are enclosed in double quotes according to the YAML syntax rules.
+In YAML the symbols # (pound) and - (dash) &mdash; as well as others &mdash; have meaning so they need to be escaped to use them as literals.

 ## Running This Tool